cloudy-sky-software/pulumi-provider-template/README.md

-# Pulumi Native Provider Template
+# Pulumi Provider Template For OpenAPI-based Providers

 This repository is a boilerplate showing how to create a native Pulumi provider using: